spdgmr/xshbar-plugins/README.md

 --------------
 # xshbar plugins
 Built in plugins not enough for you?
 Well, here are a few more.
+Do not forget to enable them in ~/.config/xshbar/xshbar and put the plugin in ~/.config/xshbar/plugins.use

 #### mocp.plugin
 This plugin allows you to display your current track and many more things.